 Join St Margaret’s House Book Club for an engaging evening of conversation

-The St Margaret's House Book Club will next meet on Monday 19th January from 6.30pm when we will be sharing thoughts on Ellen Thorneycroft Fowler's The Farringdons in the Anson Room at St Margaret's House.
-Come through the main front door and ring the bell for someone to come and collect you.
+The St Margaret's House Book Club will next meet on Monday 16th February from 6.30pm when we will be sharing thoughts on Charlotte Perkins Gilman's Herland in the Anson Room.
+Come through the main front door at 21 Old Ford Road and ring the bell for someone to come and collect you.

 About the book: